Skip to main content

 How Drug Tests Detect THC

 Most standard drug tests do not look for THC itself.
-Instead, they screen for a metabolite called THC-COOH (11-nor-9-carboxy-THC), which is produced when your liver breaks down delta-9-tetrahydrocannabinol.
-This metabolite is stored in fat tissue and released slowly into the bloodstream over time, which is why cannabis can be detected long after the effects have worn off.
-Whether you consumed an edible, smoked a joint, or used a vape pen, your body produces the same metabolite through the same hepatic pathway.
+Instead, they screen for a metabolite called THC-COOH (11-nor-9-carboxy-THC).
+Your liver makes this metabolite when it breaks down delta-9-tetrahydrocannabinol.
+THC-COOH is stored in fat tissue and released slowly into the bloodstream.
+That is why cannabis can be detected long after the effects wear off.
+Whether you ate an edible, smoked a joint, or used a vape pen, your body produces the same metabolite through the same liver pathway.

-The most common workplace and clinical screening method is an immunoassay urine test.
-This test uses antibodies that bind to THC-COOH and trigger a color change when the metabolite concentration exceeds a preset cutoff, typically 50 nanograms per milliliter (ng/mL).
-If a sample tests positive on the initial screen, it is usually sent for a confirmation test using gas chromatography-mass spectrometry (GC-MS), which is far more specific and uses a lower cutoff of 15 ng/mL.
-This two-step process helps reduce false positives from substances that may cross-react with the initial immunoassay.
+The most common screening method in workplaces and clinics is an immunoassay urine test.
+This test uses antibodies that bind to THC-COOH and trigger a color change when the metabolite goes above a preset cutoff (usually 50 nanograms per milliliter, or ng/mL).
+If a sample tests positive on the initial screen, it is usually sent for a confirmation test using gas chromatography-mass spectrometry (GC-MS).
+GC-MS is far more specific and uses a lower cutoff of 15 ng/mL.
+This two-step process helps cut down on false positives from substances that may react with the initial immunoassay.

-It is important to understand that drug tests will detect THC metabolites regardless of how THC entered your body.
+Drug tests detect THC metabolites no matter how THC entered your body.
 Edibles, gummies, tinctures, and smoked cannabis all produce the same chemical signature.
-A standard drug panel cannot distinguish between consumption methods -- it only tells the lab whether THC-COOH is present above the threshold.
-If you have questions about an upcoming test or are concerned about a medication interaction, an urgent care telehealth visit can help clarify what to expect.
+A standard drug panel cannot tell the difference between consumption methods.
+It only tells the lab whether THC-COOH is above the threshold.
+If you have questions about an upcoming test or are worried about a medication interaction, an urgent care telehealth visit can help clarify what to expect.

 Edibles vs Smoking: Detection Differences

-While edibles and smoked cannabis ultimately produce the same detectable metabolite, there are meaningful pharmacokinetic differences between the two routes of administration.
-When you inhale cannabis smoke or vapor, THC enters the bloodstream almost immediately through the lungs, producing peak blood levels within minutes.
-This rapid spike is followed by a relatively quick decline as the body begins metabolizing the compound.
-In contrast, edibles must first pass through the digestive system and liver before THC reaches circulation -- a process known as first-pass metabolism.
+Edibles and smoked cannabis both produce the same detectable metabolite.
+But there are meaningful pharmacokinetic (how the drug moves through the body) differences between the two routes.
+When you inhale cannabis smoke or vapor, THC enters the bloodstream almost right away through the lungs.
+Peak blood levels happen within minutes.
+This rapid spike is followed by a fairly quick decline as the body breaks down the compound.
+Edibles must first pass through the digestive system and liver before THC reaches circulation.
+This is called first-pass metabolism.

-During first-pass metabolism, the liver converts a significant portion of delta-9-THC into 11-hydroxy-THC, a metabolite that is actually more potent and longer-lasting than the original compound.
-This is why many people report that edibles produce a stronger, more prolonged experience compared to smoking.
-From a drug testing standpoint, this slower absorption means that THC and its metabolites enter the bloodstream more gradually and may persist at detectable levels for a somewhat longer window.
-The body essentially receives a sustained, slow-release dose rather than a rapid bolus.
+During first-pass metabolism, the liver converts a large portion of delta-9-THC into 11-hydroxy-THC.
+This metabolite is more potent and longer-lasting than the original compound.
+That is why many people report edibles produce a stronger, longer experience than smoking.
+From a drug testing standpoint, this slower absorption means THC and its metabolites enter the bloodstream more gradually.
+They may stay at detectable levels for a somewhat longer window.
+The body gets a sustained, slow-release dose rather than a quick burst.

 That said, the overall difference in detection windows between edibles and smoking is modest for most people.
 The far more significant factor is how frequently you use cannabis in general.
 A single edible consumed by an occasional user will likely clear within a similar timeframe as a single smoking session.
 However, because edibles are often consumed in higher effective doses and metabolized more slowly, regular edible users may accumulate slightly more THC-COOH in fat stores over time compared to equivalent smoked doses.